Skip to main content

 Giving Opportunities

-There are a variety of ways you can support the work of the Graduate School at the University of Maryland.
+There are a variety of ways you can support the work of The Graduate School at the University of Maryland.
 This list of both general and restricted funds provides alumni and friends with many opportunities to match giving preferences with the needs of our students and programs:

 Annual Funds

 Alumni and friends can make a gift at any level to the following funds.
-These enable the Dean of the Graduate School to provide ongoing support throughout the year for students and programs:
+These enable the Dean of The Graduate School to provide ongoing support throughout the year for students and programs:

 Graduate School Fund for Excellence – The Graduate School Fund for Excellence provides the most immediate source of support for graduate students and faculty.
-This fund gives the Dean of the Graduate School the flexibility to respond quickly to emerging opportunities and needs.
+This fund gives the Dean of The Graduate School the flexibility to respond quickly to emerging opportunities and needs.
 Gifts enable and advance cutting-edge research, international collaborations, and dissertation and degree completion.
-Starting in the fall of 2019, Dr. Rita Leahy (’89 PhD) made a large contribution to this fund to enable the Graduate School to provide agile support for doctoral students seeking non-academic career paths.
+Starting in the fall of 2019, Dr. Rita Leahy (’89 PhD) made a large contribution to this fund to enable The Graduate School to provide agile support for doctoral students seeking non-academic career paths.
 Smaller contributions can have a large impact.
 A couple of hundred dollars can address an immediate need a graduate student might have, and support and enhance their experience while at Maryland.

 Graduate School Fellowship Fund - All students enrolled in UMD graduate programs are eligible for fellowships and awards, though doctoral students are the main recipients.
 Funds support students during different stages of a student’s doctoral program, from recruiting top applicants, to supporting summer research or research travel, to facilitating the completion of the dissertation and recognizing exceptional accomplishments.
 Small contributions can have a major impact on a student’s graduate experience.
 A contribution of $200 can fund fieldwork, data collection, travel, or an archival visit.
 Contributions of $500 to $800 can allow a graduate student to attend a professional conference and give them a chance to present their work and/or network with colleagues.
 Support in the amount of $5000 can allow a PhD student to do their own research in the summer.